Re-Volt/re-volt-addon/docs/gui.md

 ## Object Mode

-In Object Mode, the following panels are available:
+In Object Mode, the following special panels are available:

 + [Import/Export](#import-export)
 + [Light and Shadow](#light-and-shadow)